smrt-model/smrt/doc/source/developer/developer_howto.rst

     ```bash
     pip install -e '.[dev]'
     ```
     This command installs the package in "editable" mode, meaning any changes you make to the source code will be immediately reflected without needing to reinstall.
+Additional dependencies for building the documentation are also installed.

 Git